Xella37/AmongStatsNodeJS/README.md

 # AmongStatsNodeJS
-A NodeJS wrapper for the [Among Stats](https://amongstats.net/) API The documentation of the API endpoints [API Documentation](https://amongstats.net/api-documentation/)
+A NodeJS wrapper for the [Among Stats](https://amongstats.net/) API.
+The documentation of the API endpoints: [API Documentation](https://amongstats.net/api-documentation/)

 Installing:
 ```npm install amongstats```